 - Americans believe ‘made-up news’ is a bigger problem than violent crime, immigration, terrorism, racism or sexism, according to a new study by Pew Research.

 - In a world where video (and audio) can be routinely falsified, the public increasingly relies on news outlets to mediate trustworthy information.

 - Detecting deepfakes goes well beyond current competencies in fact-checking.
 New skills and new technologies will be needed.

-- Look for an ‘truth arms race’ as tools to create deepfakes become more sophisticated, in turn requiring better tools to identify forgeries.
+- Look for a ‘truth arms race’ as tools to create deepfakes become more sophisticated, requiring better tools to identify forgeries.

 - Facebook lets deepfake Zuckerberg video stay on Instagram | BBC NEWS | June 12, 2019 |‘”We will treat this content the same way we treat all misinformation on Instagram,” said a spokesman for the app’s parent company Facebook.’